-The 25 Best Christmas Movies to Watch All Holiday Season Long
+The Best Christmas Movies to Watch All Holiday Season Long

 Charles Dickens’ (Dan Stevens) journey to creating the timeless A Christmas Carol comes to life, with Christopher Plummer playing the famed Ebenezer Scrooge.

+How to watch it: The Man Who Invented Christmas was released in theaters in 2017.

-Best Classic Christmas Movies
+Best Christmas Movies of All Time

 It’s a Wonderful Life (1946)

-James Stewart plays George, a businessman who hits rock bottom during the most wonderful time of the year.
+James Stewart plays George Bailey, a businessman who hits rock bottom during the most wonderful time of the year.
 Luckily, an angel from heaven appears at a key moment to show George what life would be like without him.

+How to watch it: It’s a Wonderful Life is available to buy on iTunes.

 Miracle on 34th Street (1947)